 (2)"Is what you do just an act, or are you really... that way?"
 His answer (and remember to write this down for posterior): "Well...
 I guess I really am that way!"
 Then he politely finished freeing me from my ornery wristband and returned to his friends, where he amusingly pretended to jam the sewing scissors into his eye.
 My brush with greatness had reached cessation.

-Of course, his band sucked and I left early, but that's hardly the issue at this point.
-What's important to note here is that one of the opening bands was King-Kill/33, who blew me away and quickly became my favorite Atlanta band - they've broken up by now, but they ruled my world for a year or two there.
 And this EP?
-Well, it's probably the dullest thing Tesco's ever laid his voice onto.
-"Crime Pays (The Bills)" is a somewhat catchy speed punk-metaller, but "Burp Gun Boogie" and "Anal Face" do jack shim, and "Kill Ugly Naked," though amazing, is still just a cover of an Obsessed song.
+Well, it's not the best thing Tesco's ever laid his voice onto.
+"Crime Pays (The Bills)" is a catchy speed punk-metaller, but "Burp Gun Boogie" and "Anal Face" do jack shim, and "Kill Ugly Naked," though amazing, is still just a cover of an Obsessed song.
 Oh well.
 It's just a damn 45 anyway.
 Nobody said you had to buy it.

 Okay, then - "Die Foreign Scum" kicks ass; it's a phenomenal jingoist punk tune.
 "Big Boob Bonanza" is self-explanatory, and is also about women who have large breasts on their boobs.
 "Hair Helmet" trashes bald guys, of which Tesco appears to be in no danger of becoming one, lucky pile of height that he are.
 "Big Giant Cock" is about a male sexual organ, presumably that of Tesco Vee, although it could just as easily be referring to my penis or George Bush.
 "I Club Baby Seals" is another kickass punk tune.
 "Jeff Boy R Deee" is a song about Jeffrey Dahmer set to the tune of (sigh) "Yummy Yummy Yummy, I've Got Love In My Tummy."
 Then, "Nothing At All" is a right-on-target parody of all that Wax Trax industrial crap, heralding the age of mechanical music with the stirring refrain, "I ain't singin' 'bout nothing at all!"
 "Vegetarian On A Stick" is, surprisingly enough, a song about eating a vegetarian.
 "Fuckin The Dough" is another bubblegum parody, this one replacing Tommy James And The Shondells' "Draggin' The Line" with new words about a Mexican pizza chef masturbating into the dough.